1986–87 Paris Saint-Germain FC season

-The 1986–87 season was Paris Saint-Germain's 17th season in existence.
-PSG played their home league games at the Parc des Princes in Paris, registering an average attendance of 20,312 spectators per match.
-The club was presided by Francis Borelli and the team was coached by Gérard Houllier.
-Jean-Marc Pilorget was the team captain.
+The 1986–87 season was the 17th season in the history of Paris Saint-Germain FC.
+PSG played their home league matches at the Parc des Princes, attracting an average of 20,312 spectators per match.
+The club's president was Francis Borelli, and the team was managed by Gérard Houllier, with Jean-Marc Pilorget serving as captain.
+PSG finished seventh in Ligue 1, reached the round of 32 in the Coupe de France, and the first round of the UEFA Champions League.
+Vahid Halilhodžić was the team's top scorer, netting 9 goals in all competitions, including 8 in the league.

 Players

-As of the 1986–87 season.

-Transfers

-As of the 1986–87 season.

-Kits

-French radio RTL and French premium television channel Canal+ were the shirt sponsors.
-German sportswear brand Adidas was the kit manufacturer.
+Squad